mallardduck/ssl-certificate/README.md

 ### Determining if the certificate is still valid

+Returns true if the SSL is valid for the domain, trusted by default, and is not currently expired.

+An SSL is valid for the domain provided if the domain is the main subject, or a SAN.
+Trust status is determined based on how the SSL was downloaded; if it requires no cURL ssl verificaiton then it's untrused.
-Returns true if the current Date and time is between `validFromDate` and `expirationDate`.
+Expiration status is found valid if current Date and time is between `validFromDate` and `expirationDate`.

 ```php
 $certificate->isValid(); // returns a boolean